 - National Association of Bond Lawyers

 - Kentucky Bar Association

 - Eastern Kentucky University Board of Regents, chair

-- Northern Kentucky Community Action Commission, board member
+- Northern Kentucky Community Action Commission, vice chair

 - Kentucky Affordable Housing Coalition, founding president